whisperglen/heretic2-files/heretic2_binary_patch.md

 > - And the short answer is Strings.
 To help bughunting, developers place error logs in various locations in the code e.g. "Error/Warnig array index out of bounds".
 So one searches for a string containing error or warning.<br>
 > - Next, that string gets passed to a LogPrint (LogError/LogWarn) function.
 Label the function address, and find all the pieces of code that call it (xrefs).
 The beautiful part: these error messages usually contain the name of the function they are in, so we can label new functions.<br>
 > - One other thing that is human readable in idtech are console variables (or cvars).
 An example is r_nocull; doing a search for it brings us to the cvar initialisation: Cvar_Get.
 This function returns a pointer (used by the game to verify it's value, changed status etc), which again can be labelled with the cvar name, and now you'll find references to that pointer all over the code.<br>
-> - Remeber the Six degrees of separation: you will not search for the needle in haystack: search for related things (via xrefs), and each one you find brings you closer to your target: Projection matrix uses FOV and screen size.
+> - Remember the Six degrees of separation: you will not search for the needle in haystack, instead search for related things (via xrefs), and each one you find brings you closer to your target.
+Projection matrix uses FOV and screen size.
 Those should be near PC world location, and that location with the FOV is used to calculate the frustum.
 Camera and World matrix gets passed to SetTransform(DX9)/LoadMatrixf(OGL) etc.<br>

 > [!TIP]
 > ### Function Calling Conventions [^2]
 > - This affects how parameters are handed-over to a function to be executed.<br>
 > - All C functions use the _cdecl convention by default, meaning all arguments starting with the last, upto the first, are pushed onto the stack (and the stack 'grows' with each argument pushed).
 The function is then called with the CALL opcode, and to finish the stack must be brought back to it's size before the call, by removing the no. of bytes used for arguments (an int is 32bits, therefore 4 bytes), that's the stack cleanup.<br>
-> - Windows API (Win32) uses the _stdcall convention, which is very similar, with the exception that the stack cleanup must be performed by the function that receives the parameters -this means that when you replace a _stdcall function, you must match the number of argumets precisely ortherwise you get crashes.<br>
+> - Windows API (Win32) uses the _stdcall convention, which is very similar, with the exception that the stack cleanup must be performed by the function that receives the parameters -this means that when you replace a _stdcall function, you must match the number of arguments precisely ortherwise you get crashes.<br>
 > - The last convention is the wild one: the _fastcall convention (let's call it _usercall since I've seen the rules broken, *Intel Compiler, cough*): some arguments are stored in registers, others on the stack, but usually which arg goes where is consistent throughout the binary.
 Use the debugger and see which args go into which registers.
 Normally I'd want to bypass this: create a small 'naked' function that pushes those registers on stack, and then calls your _cdecl function: readability is more important.[^6]
-> - One more 'weird' thing, the stack works backwards: like a reverse loading bar filling from the right; when argumets get pushed, it goes from 100 to 96, 92.
+> - One more 'weird' thing, the stack works backwards: like a reverse loading bar filling from the right; when arguments get pushed, it goes from 100 to 96, 92.
 Therefore stack cleanup adds the number of bytes consumed, bringing it to 100 again.

 > [!IMPORTANT]